eventide-project/docs/user-guide/message-store/anatomy.md

 The message store is a single table named `messages`.
 Interaction with the message store is effected through Postgres [server functions](./server-functions.md) that ensure the correct semantics for the writing of messages to streams, and the reading of messages from streams and categories.

+## Database

+By default, the message store database is named `message_store`.

+See the [installation guide](./install.md#database-name) for more info on the database name.

+## Schema

+All message store database objects are contained within a schema named `message_store`.

+## User/Role

+By default, a role named `message_store` is created.
+The `message_store` role is the owner of the `message_store` schema.
+The role is granted all necessary privileges to the database objects.

 ## Messages Table

 | Column | Type | Description | Default | Nullable |